Medically Reviewed by Dr. Majid Tanveer, DVM

 You can give your pup a bowl of fresh water throughout the day or add some ice cubes to make it more interesting.

-You can also give your pup some wet dog food, as these contain more moisture than dry kibble and help keep them hydrated.
+You can also give your pup some wet dog food, which contains more moisture than dry kibble and help keep them hydrated.

 Pet Care Tip: Check out this informative video that reveals how you can make delicious homemade treats with the power of mint.

-Further Reading: If you want to learn more about bad breath in dogs and its causes, read our article Why Does My Dog’s Breath Smell So Bad.
+Further Reading: To learn more about bad breath in dogs and its causes, read our article Why Does My Dog’s Breath Smell So Bad.

 Dog Lovers Also Ask